Samsung Galaxy S Relay 4G: Networks

 are supported.
-HSPA+ Category 24 provides a maximum theoretical data speed of 42Mbit/s.
+HSPA+ Category 24 provides a maximum theoretical data speed of 42 Mbit/s.

 The Snapdragon S4 chipset supports both GPS and GLONASS for location and navigation.

 Software

 The device ships with an assortment of included software.

 Carrier IQ

 Carrier IQ is one of the many pieces of software included with the Galaxy S Relay.
 The software was produced by a controversial company based in Mountain View, California.
 It is not completely clear what the software does.